MiriamCar/QA_Analyst_Portfolio/README.md

 - Postman (basic automated API tests for websites)

-- Cypress (for basic functional web testing scripts)

-- SQL (usefeul queries)
+- SQL (queries and learning resources)

 :sparkles: Each project in this portfolio represents a different aspect of my journey as a QA analyst, and I hope that you find them informative and helpful.